RobCranfill/featheremin/README.md

      * Sine, Square, Triangle, other??
      * Can I *load* interesting waveforms?
    * Refresh/pause rate

- * Display
-   * High-quality background that we can paint info onto
-     * Pseudo alphanumeric LED area for text
-     * Pseudo single LEDs for status (chromatic, etc?)
-     * Bar graph?
-Meter?!

- * Controls
-   * ToF
-   * Gesture
-   * Rotary encoder
+ * Control Gadgets
    * Hardware volume?
    * Kill/reset switch?
+(There is one on the Feather but it's inside the box!)
  * Future?
    * Stereo
    * Line out
  * Errors
    * Flash an LED (which one?) in some error pattern.
-     * Bring an LED out to box
+     * Bring an LED out to ? - top of box?

 ## Notes